 Setting income eligibility levels for local housing programs

 This is often a contentious issue.
-While there is no single solution that will be “right” for every city, the following points may be helpful for cities to consider as they work on tailoring their programs to local circumstances:
+While there is no single solution that will be “right” for every locality, the following points may be helpful for localities to consider as they tailor their programs to local circumstances:

 Households with extremely low-incomes are much more likely to face severe housing cost burdens than higher-income households.